sttp/cppapi/src/README.md

     http://www.boost.org/users/download/

-By default, the C++ STTP API project configuration adds an additional include directory for the Boost libraries in a parallel location to the C++ STTP API project in a folder called _boost_ regardless of version, for example:
+By default, the C++ STTP API project configuration adds an additional include directory for the Boost libraries in a parallel location to the API project in a folder called _boost_ regardless of version, for example:

 STTP API project files:
 ```